DiffusionRet: Generative Text-Video Retrieval with Diffusion Model: Experiments

 \myparagraph{Datasets.} \textbf{MSRVTT}~\cite{xu2016msr} contains 10,000 YouTube videos, each with 20 text descriptions.
 We follow the 1k-A split~\cite{liu2019use} with 9,000 videos for training and 1,000 for testing. \textbf{LSMDC}~\cite{rohrbach2015a} contains 118,081 video clips from 202 movies.
 We follow the split of \cite{gabeur2020multi} with 1,000 videos for testing. \textbf{MSVD}~\cite{chen2011collecting} contains 1,970 videos.
 We follow the official split of 1,200 and 670 as the train and test set, respectively. \textbf{ActivityNet Captions}~\cite{krishna2017dense} contains 20,000 YouTube videos.
 We report results on the ``val1'' split of 10,009 and 4,917 as the train and test set. \textbf{DiDeMo}~\cite{anne2017localizing} contains 10,464 videos annotated 40,543 text descriptions.
 We follow the training and evaluation protocol in \cite{luo2021clip4clip}.

 \myparagraph{Metrics.} We choose Recall at rank K (R@K), the Sum of Recall at rank $\{1,5,10\}$ (Rsum), Median Rank (MdR), and mean rank (MnR) to evaluate the retrieval performance.

 \myparagraph{Implementation Details.} Following previous works~\cite{luo2021clip4clip,liu2022ts2,jin2022expectation,jin2022video}, we utilize the CLIP (ViT-B/32)~\cite{radford2021learning} as the pre-trained model.
 The dimension of the feature is 512.
+The temporal transformer~\cite{vaswani2017attention,li2022locality} is composed of 4-layer blocks, each including 8 heads and 512 hidden channels.
+The temporal position embedding and parameters are initialized from the text encoder of the CLIP.
 We use the Adam optimizer~\cite{kingma2014adam} and set the batch size to 128.
 The initial learning rate is 1e-7 for the text encoder and video encoder and 1e-3 for other modules.
-We set the temperature $\hat{\tau}$ to 0.01.
-For short video retrieval datasets, \ie, MSRVTT, LSMDC, and MSVD, the word length is 32 and the frame length is 12.
-For long video retrieval datasets, \ie, ActivityNet Captions and DiDeMo, the word length is 64 and the frame length is 64.
-More details are in the Appendix.
+We set the temperature $\hat{\tau}$ to 0.01 and ${\tau}^{'}$ to 1.
+For short video datasets, \ie, MSRVTT, LSMDC, and MSVD, the word length is 32 and the frame length is 12.
+For long video datasets, \ie, ActivityNet Captions and DiDeMo, the word length is 64 and the frame length is 64.
+The training is divided into two stages.
+In the first stage, we train the feature extractor from the discrimination perspective.
+In the second stage, we optimize the generator from the generation perspective.
+For the MSRVTT and LSMDC datasets, the experiments are carried out on 2 NVIDIA Tesla V100 GPUs.
+For the MSVD, ActivityNet Captions, and DiDeMo datasets, the experiments are carried out on 8 NVIDIA Tesla V100 GPUs.
+In both of the tasks of text-to-video and video-to-text retrieval, we assume that only the candidate sets are known in advance.
+In the inference phase, we consider both the distance of video and text representations in the representation space and the joint probability of video and text.